jrzech/transcribe/README.md

 whisper.cpp: example code demonstrating how to obtain audio transcriptions from the Whisper v2 large model ('whisper-1' in API)

-data.xlsx: dataset used in this transcription comparison projecti
+data.xlsx: dataset used in this transcription comparison project